54th Tony Awards

 The 54th Annual Tony Awards was an event held at Radio City Music Hall on June 4, 2000, and broadcast by CBS.
-"The First Ten" awards ceremony was telecast on PBS.
+"The First Ten" awards ceremony, produced in association with Thirteen/WNET New York was telecast on PBS.
 It was hosted, for the third time since 1997, by Rosie O'Donnell, with special guest Nathan Lane.

 Eligibility

 Shows that opened on Broadway during the 1999–2000 season, before May 2, 2000, were eligible.